lindsayrr8/lindsayrr8.github.io/_posts/2024-09-14-my-new-blog-post.md

 Thankfully, as with everything I love about computers, **mean, median, and mode are ways to take a complicated task and make it much, much simpler.**

 All three of these functions are what are called **Measures of Central Tendency.** In essence, they cut down a lot of work on an (often large) data set and present a generalized summary the values found within it.
 It's called *"central"* because it quite literally has a spatial relationship that falls in the *"middle"* or most significant part of your data set.
-This is all part of what's called **descriptive statistics**, because in doing all this we're aiming to *describe* features of things we're getting data on.
+This is all part of what's called **descriptive statistics**, because in doing all this we're aiming to *describe* features of the things we're getting data on.

 ### Right, then.
 This week, we're given our data set: